 Note: If you are interested in applying for a job at Walmart, check out our guide to the Walmart job application process and find out how to increase your chances of employment.

 1. Showcase Your Knowledge of the Company and the Job Opening

 When interviewing with any company it is important that you prepare yourself for the interview.
 It will be helpful to know some basic information about the company.
 Did you know that Sam Walton is the founder of both Sam’s Club and Walmart?

 Something even more beneficial for you to know when researching Walmart interview questions and answers is that about 75% of those working in management positions at Walmart started out as hourly employees.
 That means that there’s plenty of opportunities for you to be promoted into higher paying positions!

 Don’t get stuck on just researching the company, though.
-Also, know the requirements and expectations for the job you are applying for.
-Cashiers will be expected to complete multiple hours of online training, as well as training at a register with an experienced cashier.
-However, scanning and bagging customer’s items is not their only job duty.
+Know the requirements and expectations for the job you are applying for.
+Cashiers, for example, will be expected to complete multiple hours of online training, as well as training at a register with an experienced cashier.
+However, scanning and bagging customers’ items is not their only job duty.
 What are some other tasks you imagine a cashier would be responsible for completing?